subnetmarco/node-memory-cache/README.md

 A simple in memory cache module for node.js

-* Key/Value store, except that for each Key you can store different Properties, like `key.property1` or `key.property2`.
+* Key/Value store, except that for each Key you can store multiple properties, like: `key.property1` or `key.property2`.
 * Native support for counters.
-* You can set different expiration dates on properties.
+* You can set different expirations on properties, like: `key.property1` expires every 1000ms, and `key.property2` expires every 5000ms.

 # Installation